 The National Statement requires that all research proposals involving human participants be reviewed and approved by an HREC.
 The National Statement sets out the requirements for the composition of an HREC, stipulating that an HREC should consist of no less than eight members with specific qualifications and expertise.

 In undertaking this role, the HREC is guided by relevant standards.
 Standards include those articulated in the National Statement.
 Each member is responsible for deciding whether a proposal meets the relevant standards and requirements to ensure it is ethically acceptable.
 Committee members are not advocates.

-The Presiding Officer of the Human Research Ethics Committee (HREC) is responsible for the leadership and supervision of the HREC, to ensure on behalf of the University, all research activities involving human participants are ethically acceptable and in accordance with relevant standards and guidelines. as appointed by the DVC-RDI.
+The Presiding Officer of the Human Research Ethics Committee (HREC) is responsible for the leadership and supervision of the HREC, to ensure on behalf of the University, all research activities involving human participants are ethically acceptable and in accordance with relevant standards and guidelines. as appointed by the DVC-Research.

 |Deputy Presiding Officer|

 Suitable experience, as appointed by the DVC-Research.
 This role supports the Presiding Officer, acting in their absence.